 Generic Name: atenolol (Intravenous route)

-Following abrupt cessation of therapy with certain beta-blocking agents, exacerbations of angina pectoris and, in some cases, myocardial infarction and ventricular arrhythmias have occurred.
-As with other beta blockers, when discontinuation of atenolol is planned, the patients should be carefully observed and advised to limit physical activity to a minimum.
-If the angina worsens or acute coronary insufficiency develops, it is recommended that atenolol be promptly reinstituted, at least temporarily.
-Patients should be warned against interruption or discontinuation of therapy without the physician's advice .
+Following abrupt cessation of certain beta-blocking agents, exacerbations of angina pectoris and, in some cases, myocardial infarction and ventricular arrhythmias have occurred.
+As with other beta blockers, when discontinuation of atenolol is planned, the patients should be carefully observed and advised to minimize physical activity.
+If the angina worsens or acute coronary insufficiency develops, promptly reinstitute atenolol, at least temporarily.
+Warn patients against interruption or discontinuation of therapy without advice of physician .

 Commonly used brand name(s)